nikhil27gargeya/nikhil27gargeya.github.io/objectivec.md

 These are great but are not always reusable.
 An alternative is to use interitance, but this creates the problem of creating a new subclass every time you want to use the original class.

 Another alternative is for a class to use a delegate object, which is delegated the decision making at runtime.

+Associative References: adds storage to an object without affecting the original class implementation

+Protocol: methods that a conforming class is meant to use

+Blocks: similar to closure or lambdas in other languages ^{
+}

+void (^simpleBlock)void;

+completion handlers are a way of implementing callback functionality using blocks

+block variable
+- (void)beginTaskWithName:(NSString *)name completion:(void(^))(void)callback;
+block literal
+[self beginTaskWithName@"MyTask" completion:^{
+  NSLog(@"Task completed");
+}];

+Concurrency in iOS
+Operation Queues: built on top of GCD, for more control\
+GCD: low level api that uses dispatch queues serial queue: one task at a time concurrent queue: multiple tasks simultaneously, not necessarily in the order they are added